 Employees with more than 26 weeks' employment may take up to two weeks' paternity leave.
-Employees who take this leave are entitled to all benefits except pay but they are entitled to statutory paternity pay which is currently £108.85 per week (increasing to £112.75 on 1 April 2007)
+Employees who take this leave are entitled to all benefits except pay but they are entitled to statutory paternity pay which is currently £112.75 per week or 90% of normal weekly earnings if lower.